 The mental health crisis in the U.S. is not a new one—the National Alliance on Mental Illness (NAMI) estimates that one in five adults in the U.S. live with a mental illness—but COVID-19 has made things worse.
 Pros have been outspoken about the pandemic’s potential for triggering mental health disorders including depression, anxiety, substance abuse, and eating and exercise disorders, and the numbers speak for themselves.
 In March of 2020, calls to the “Disaster Distress Helpline” run by the Substance Abuse and Mental Health Services Administration (SAMHSA) jumped 891 percent year over year.
 And according to the America's State of Mind report released by the doctor prescription tool Express Scripts, 78 percent of prescriptions for all antidepressant, anti-anxiety, and anti-insomnia medications during the pandemic's "peak week" of March 15 were new prescriptions.

 This is a huge issue considering the massive barriers many people face in receiving mental health care.
 Seventy-seven percent of U.S. counties have a shortage of psychiatrists, and on average, there are 20 mental health professionals for every 100,000 people in America.
 Such shortages make it hard to get appointments; a 2015 study found that the average wait time to get an appointment with a psychiatrist in Boston, Houston, and Chicago was 25 days, with some people waiting as many as 93 days for their first appointment.
 Other research has found that mental health patients are twice as likely to wait for more than six hours in the E.R for care compared to medical patients.
+And these statistics all existed before COVID-19 upended our health-care system.

 Even when you are able to get an appointment, there's a significant financial burden that comes along with it.
 Exorbitant costs (in New York City, for example, the average therapy session costs $220) and limited insurance coverage have forced many people to go without mental health treatment.
 According to a 2017 report from the National Institute of Mental Health, of the 46.6 million adults in the United States with a mental illness, only 42.6 percent (less than half!) had received care that year.